CokieLee/DouekLabPathSeq/README.md

      2. Samtools v1.21

      Output:
      1. Files in "[outputpath]/[sample name]/primate_alignment_rates/".
+This directory contains:
-This directory contains a file showing the alignment rates, a sam file showing the alignment results, and two fq files (one of forward reads, one of backward reads) containing those input reads which have still nto aligned to anything.
+     2. A file showing the alignment rates
+     3. A sam file showing the alignment results
+     4. Two fq files (one of forward reads, one of backward reads) containing those input reads which have still nto aligned to anything.
 These unaligned files form the input into the next rule.

 7. Trinity